AlexeyMalafeev/kfw-the-game/README.md

 Should you want to take a peek at the code, since we're on GitHub and all, be warned that it is messy.
 The bulk of it was written back when my Python kung-fu was still weak, and I don't have much time these days to clean up accrued technical debt.
 That said, the code base in its present state is not completely terrible; it is somewhat readable and hopefully free of major bugs.
 I hope that one day I'll get around to refactoring everything. :P

-## Final words
+## Final remarks

-I hope you enjoy playing KFW as much as I did creating and testing it.
+Thank you for reading this and for your interest in this game!
+If you decide to give KFW a try, I hope you enjoy playing the game as much as I did creating and play-testing it.